Help people inside Syria. Donate to our Syria in Crisis Appeal now.

 For regularly updated information, go to the UN’s Syria emergency page.

-To donate to our Syria in Crisis Appeal, please click on the ‘Donate Now’ button below.
+To donate to our Syria in Crisis Appeal, click on the ‘Please Donate’ button below.